DavyBeer/Capstone/README.md

   Steven Williamson

 Overview/description of the project:
-    This application will allows users to, after creating a user account, post and answer questions to a forum
+    This application will allows users tocreate a user account, create posts, and leave comments on those posts

 Details on how to use it or what functionality is offered:
-    There will be a page to either sign up or log in.
-After logging in, the user will be directd to the dashboard where they can enter different categories on the left side of the screen, displaying them on the right.
-If a question is present, the user can answer it through a comment or read other user's answers, or post their own question to be answered.
+    At the top of the screen, the title of the website is a link that directs to the home page.
+Clicking on the log in button will load a log in page, the sign up button will display a modal window with a sign up form.
+Currently there is an account already made, Username: GenericUser & password: password.
+There are 5 categories to make posts and each post can be commented upon.
+The author for posts and comments can be selected.

 Technologies used:
-  html, css, js, package.json, .txt, virtualenv, django,
+  html, css, js, package.json, .txt, virtualenv, django, bootstrap, jquery, popper

 Ideas for future improvement
+  - mandate a user account before posts and comments can be left
+  - mandate that only the current user can leave posts and comments under their name
+  - Create subcategories for more specific posts

 For the virtual environment, access the capstone-2dIq4IWb folder